amarnathwani/amarnathwani/README.md

 - Hi, I'm Amar 👋
-- 👀 I’m interested in ML and Creative Development.
+- 👀 I’m interested in MLOps, LLMs and Creative Web Development.
-- 🔭 I’m currently working on a platform for the services economy in East Africa.
-- 🌱 I’m currently learning Three.js and ML Ops.
+- 🌱 I’m currently learning about and working on ML for production.
 - 📫 How to reach me: amar3734@gmail.com